Division of Students Departments & Units

 Athletics & Recreation

 Athletics & Recreation is the hub of physical & social activities at York University!
-Students will find a diverse selection of programs and activities that help to create new friendships and life-long memories while keeping students physically and mentally engaged outside of class.
+Students will find a diverse selection of programs and activities that help to create new friendships and life-long memories, while keeping students physically and mentally engaged outside of class.
 Students will have access to varsity athletics, intramural sports, exercise classes, casual drop-in sports and sports clubs (some fees may apply).
 Athletics & Recreation also offers more than 400 work study and casual positions; a great way for students to gain valuable work experience.
 Visit yorkulions.ca for more information.

 Start your career before you graduate.
 York’s Career Centre is here to help you forge a career path in your field.
 We will connect you with established professionals and potential employers, aid you in your job search and help you identify opportunities and experiences that align with your career goals and set you apart from the competition.
-Our workshops, one-on-one appointments, career fairs, Twitter chats, panel discussions, webinars and networking events will give you the tools to clarify your career goals and find opportunities that are right for you – whether that’s a summer job, part-time employment, a volunteer experience, further studies, or your full-time job after graduation.
+Our workshops, one-on-one appointments, career fairs, panel discussions, webinars and networking events will give you the tools to clarify your career goals and find opportunities that are right for you – whether that’s a summer job, part-time employment, a volunteer experience, further studies, or your full-time job after graduation.

 Office of Student Community Relations (OSCR)

-The OSCR supports and advocates for students impacted by critical incidents, facing personal crises or dealing with multiple complex issues.
+OSCR supports and advocates for students impacted by critical incidents, facing personal crises or dealing with multiple complex issues.
 Our office administers the Code of Student Rights & Responsibilities (CSRR) and educates the community about the behavioural expectations outlined in that code.
 You may wish to reach out to the OSCR for referrals and support for incidents, such as critical illness or injury of a student, student death, attempted suicide or sexual assault.
-The OSCR also works with students to resolve complaints regarding inappropriate student behaviour.
+OSCR also works with students to resolve complaints regarding inappropriate student behaviour.

 Current students who need to speak directly with a student services representative to resolve an issue relating to their academic or financial record can contact Registrarial Services (RS) in-person or by telephone.
 Online services can be found at My Online Services.
 RS representatives are subject-matter experts who can assist with complex situations, offer options and direction, and advocate on behalf o the student.
 Student and staff collaboration fosters success at York and beyond.

 Living in residence provides an incredible opportunity to connect with others, develop friendships, learn and get the most out of one’s university experience.
 Residence living can foster academic success, engagement and personal development.
 Our Residence Life staff provide student support, as well as organizing social and educational activities that contribute to a memorable and rewarding university experience.
+We hope that residence will be the perfect place to start and end each day as you pursue your academic endeavors and that you’ll agree that residence is more than just a room!

 Student Community & Leadership Development (SCLD)